heli2src/GRBL_MPG_DRO_with_Teensy_and_mpgWheels/README.md

 # GRBL_MPG_DRO_with_Teensy_and_MPG_Wheels

 Control of the grpHall with a small touch display (ILI9341 320x240) and mpg-wheels connected via RS485.
+\
+The main aim was to be able to continue using both the lathe and the milling machine 'manually'.
+Manual only means that they should work as before.
+In other words, to move a rotary wheel around an axis.
+Especially when turning, you often just want to machine a part quickly, which is often faster conventionally than laboriously writing and testing the first G-code.
+But if you equip your machine with stepper motors or servomotors, then of course it should also be possible to process G-code.
+That's why pure cycle electronics were out of the question for me.
+\
 This Project is starting from [GRBL_MPG_DRO_BoosterPack](https://github.com/terjeio/GRBL_MPG_DRO_BoosterPack).
 But is use a [Teensy 3.2](https://www.pjrc.com/store/teensy32.html) for controlling.
 The big difference is that you can not only use 2 MPG wheels, but several, which can also be distributed on the machine.